All Episodes

 My pleasure.

-Because for me personally, my daughter has a disorder which caused her to be deathly ill all the time.
+I'm kind of torn between what to do as far as voting, going to the polls, voting Republican, because for me personally, my daughter has a disorder which caused her to be deathly ill all the time.

-And she's only four years old, and at this point we've used most of our lifetime cap and our insurance.
+And at this point, we've used most of our lifetime cap and our insurance.

-And with for me personally, um, you know, it doesn't matter after we hit that lifetime cap, it doesn't matter if there's 40 million people are aligned and or one person aligned, my daughter will not receive the treatments, the routine treatments.
+And for me, personally, you know, it doesn't matter after we hit that lifetime cap, it doesn't matter if there's 40 million people align and one person in line.

 No one is uninsurable.

-Uh the marketplace is what it is.
+The marketplace is what it is.

-It might cost a little something or involve what's called high risk pools, because she's the picture of high risk.
+It might cost a little something or involve what's called high-risk pools because she's the picture of high risk.

-So let me thank you, give her a big hug, please for me, and when we come back, we'll talk about what's best for you and also the other thing I mentioned for last hour.
+And when I come back, we'll talk about what's best for you and also the other thing I mentioned last hour.

-Strutting along, little Bob Seeger and Silver Bullet Band for your Friday.
+Mark strutting along, little Bob Seeger and Silver Bullet Band for your Friday.

-Mark Davison for Rush, Rush is back Wednesday of next week.
+Rush is back Wednesday of next week.

-Uh I look forward, as I know you do too, to listening to Mark Stein Monday and Tuesday here on the Rush Limbaugh Show.
+I look forward, as I know you do too, to listening to Mark Stein Monday and Tuesday here on the Rush Limbaugh Show.

 All right, I got two things stacked up like planes over the airport.